-Without turning this blog into a history lesson or psychology lecture, we should briefly touch on the theory of cognitive development before we dive into the fun stuff (like cognitive play).
+Without turning this blog into a history lesson or psychology lecture, we’re here to give you everything there is to know about cognitive development in children, before we dive into the more fun stuff.
+(Like cognitive play with your Funsquare modular play sofa!)

 What is the theory of cognitive development?